Signs and banners for climate action

 One simple way that faith communities can do this is to display a sign or banner in support of climate action.
 Most of our faith communities have a physical presence in the public space.
 Some have signs for displaying tailored messages to the community, or they can simply attach a banner to their building or fence.
-This will be part of a huge number of things that communities of faith will be doing for the climate strike on May 15, which is now taking place online.

 Option one: order a sign ready-made

 ARRCC has organised some ready-made banners from Vista Print.
 They cost between $45 and $157 (plus a further $10 for postage or $20 for the express delivery option).
 Express delivery takes 1-3 business days, standard delivery takes longer.

 Just complete the form at the bottom of this page and we will be in touch with you very shortly to explain the ordering process.

 They each come in two sizes - 76cm x 183cm and 76cm x 305cm.
 There are ten options in total.

 You could enlist a few people to help you or do it as a community activity.
 Making a banner together is also a way you can have conversations about climate change.
 A simple way to make a banner is to: